nuejs/nue/packages/nuejs.org/docs/project-structure.md

 1. *Metadata* like title, description, theme color, favicon, and hero image.
 This data is made accessible for search engines and [content colllections](content-collections)

-1. *Component data* for rendering headers, footers, sidebars and other components inside or outside the page.

 1. *Settings* to fine tune rendering details like whether CSS should be inlined on the page or what styles can be excluded from the page.

 1. *Dependencies* — information about scripts, styles, components, and other assets that the page functionality depends on.

+1. *Components* for rendering headers, footers, sidebars and other components inside or outside the page.

-### Data propagation
+### Data propagation { #data }
 The data is defined in three levels:

 1. The global, site-wide data is defined in `site.yaml` at the root directory

 2. Application data is defined in `app.yaml` file inside the application directory.
-There can be multiple app.yaml files nested inside the application  subdirectories.
+Application subdirectories can have their own app.yaml files.

 3. Ppage-specific data is defined in the *frontmatter* section of the Markdown page.

-The data gets extended as you move from site level to page level.
+The data gets extended as you move from site level to the page level.

 [image.gridpaper]
   small: /img/data-propagation.png
   large: /img/data-propagation-big.png

+[.note]
+  ### Why YAML?
+  Nue uses YAML as the main configuration language.
+While it has some issues, it is the most content-focused format with least amount of special characters.
+It is by far the easiest data format for non-technical people.

 ## Page dependencies